wir3z/hubitat/owntracks-hubitat/README.md

 ## OwnTracks Recorder
 ### What is Recorder, and why do I want this?
 Recorder captures all the locations send to the Hubitat app to allow a breadcrumb trail to be viewed on a map at a later time.
 If you have a need to see where a member has been, this is a handy tool, but is not needed for the Hubitat presence detection.

+## OwnTracks Frontend
+### What is Frontend, and why do I want this?
+Frontend requires the Recorder to be installed an configured.
+It offers a different user experience for browsing past breadcrumb trails to be viewed on a map.